n3uron/ming-docker/README.md

 # MING (MQTT, InfluxDB, N3uron, Grafana)

-The MING stack is a popular combination of open-source technologies used for building scalable and real-time IoT data processing and visualization systems.
+The MING stack is a popular combination of open-source technologies used for building scalable and real-time Industrial Industrial IoT data processing and visualization systems.

 * MQTT is a lightweight messaging protocol designed for constrained devices and low-bandwidth, high-latency or unreliable networks, commonly used for IoT applications.
 * InfluxDB is a scalable, high-performance, distributed, and fault-tolerant time-series database that is optimized for storing and querying large volumes of timestamped data.